dougeby/IntuneDocs/InTuneDocs/EndUser/enroll-your-device-in-Intune-android.md

 Before or after enrolling, you may be asked to choose a category that best describes how you use your device.
 Your IT administrator uses this category to help determine what apps you have access to.

-For instructions with screenshots, see [Intune End-user enrollment instructions](https://gallery.technet.microsoft.com/End-user-Intune-enrollment-55dfd64a).
+To see instructions with screenshots, see [Intune End-user enrollment instructions](https://gallery.technet.microsoft.com/End-user-Intune-enrollment-55dfd64a).